Did you know that crooked teeth can cause more than just appearance trouble?

 Crooked teeth are a common dental concern that presents both cosmetic and oral health complications.
 Crooked teeth can impact a patient’s self-confidence, and may prevent patients from being able to properly clean their teeth.
 Patients with crooked teeth often experience excessive wear and damage to their teeth, as well as other TMJ related pain symptoms.

-At Findlay Creek , we offers full-service orthodontic treatments for patients of all ages .
-Your dentists in ottawa south at Findlay Creek Family dental encourage patients to begin orthodontic screenings as young as age 7.
+At Findlay Creek Family Dental , we offers full-service orthodontic treatments for patients of all ages .
+Your dentists in Ottawa south at Findlay Creek Family dental encourage patients to begin orthodontic screenings as young as age 7.
 Early treatment often allows for conservative treatment that could even prevent the need for braces later in life.

 Dr. Anmar provides multi-phase treatments for young patients that show signs of early teeth misalignment.
 Multi-phase orthodontic treatment is a process that combines teeth straightening and physical changes that happen naturally as children age.
 Multi-phase treatment maximizes the opportunity to accomplish the optimal healthy, functional and aesthetic result that will remain stable throughout their life.

 book today for your orthodontic free consultation

 we incorporates oral appliances, metal braces, and Invisalign for adults and teens when needed for the best long term result.
 Using the latest in orthodontic technology, we can give you the most effective and efficient results.

 - Metal Braces

 - Multi-phase treatment